KateHArtLuk/-Balance-wheel/README.md

 ❉ **The wheel of life balance is a technique for analyzing and planning life.** ❉

-Evaluate the current state of each sphere from 1 to 10 points (1 – horror, 10 – everything is fine).
+Evaluate the current state of each sphere from :one: to :keycap_ten: points (1 – horror, 10 – everything is fine).
-1 – inside the circle, 10 – on the outer circle.
+:one: – inside the circle, :keycap_ten: – on the outer circle.
 As a result, you get the wheel of life balance of your life.
 The sphere of life that scored a few points is the main source of dissatisfaction in life.